 Rule 4.106 Lists of law schools

-The Committee maintains lists of law schools operating in California: those accredited by the Committee, those registered as unaccredited by the Committee, and those approved by the American Bar Association.
+The Committee maintains lists of law schools operating in California: those accredited by the Committee, those registered by the Committee, and those approved by the American Bar Association.
 The lists are available on the State Bar Web site and upon request.

 Rule 4.106 adopted effective January 1, 2009.